 NEW ORLEANS — “The storm of the century,” it was called.

 For days, the monster storm threatened the lives of Charles and Angela Marsalis.
 But ultimately, the Christian couple survived.
-And, as they see it, the experience prepared them for what came next.
+And, as they see it, the experience prepared their family for what came next.

 “God was making me ready.”

-“God was making me ready,” Charles said in a recent interview at the Hollygrove Church of Christ, the thriving inner-city congregation that he and his wife planted in the years after Katrina.
+“God was making me ready,” Charles Marsalis said in an interview at the Hollygrove Church of Christ, the thriving inner-city congregation that he and his wife launched in the years after Katrina.

-Angela echoed her husband, maintaining that God kept them alive for a reason.
+Angela Marsalis echoed her husband, maintaining that God kept them alive for a reason.

-“I know that God is real because he got us through that,” she said as the Hollygrove church celebrated its 10th anniversary.
-“So I serve him fearfully because I know how big he is, and I know he was preparing us.”
+“I know that God is real because he got us through that,” she said as the Hollygrove church celebrated its 10th anniversary on a recent Sunday.

 “Girl, you better get out of town!”